-Pocket Herbs typically supplies to the food services industry, including restaurants, cruise ships and casinos.
-The business had been flourishing, but when COVID-19 hit, orders for produce dried up almost overnight.
+Pocket Herbs supplies the foodservice industry, including restaurants, cruise ships and casinos.
+The business had been flourishing.
+When COVID hit, orders dried up overnight.

 “I remember the date was March 19,” says Iain Reynolds, founder of Pocket Herbs (pictured at top).
 “For the first time since we started trading in 2008, we had zero orders.
 We went from 100 percent to zero percent in two days.”

 Reynolds describes the time as an “absolute nightmare”, as he was forced to make some difficult decisions very quickly.
 He had to let go of all his staff, which left only Reynolds and his wife and son to run the business.